-Glastonbury is very quirky town with many colourful shops with incense fragrant in the air.
+Glastonbury is very quirky town with many colourful shops, and incense hanging in the air.
 It is steeped in history with ancient medieval sites, mythology and mystique.
-There are hippies, druids, finely dressed goddesses, pagans and many weird goings on.
-It is a wonderful location to sit and people watch.
+There are hippies, druids, finely dressed goddesses, pagans and many magical events of mystery.
+It's a wonderful location to sit and people watch.
 Enjoy the many cafes, bakeries, vegetarian eateries, plentiful bars, inns and local restaurants.

-Glastonbury Abbey, reputed to be King Arthur’s burial place, is an old monastery ruin dating back to the 7th century.
+Glastonbury Abbey, reputed to be King Arthur’s burial place, is the ruins of one of the most magnificent religious buildings of the age.
+The abbey and monastery date back to the 7th century.

-The striking Glastonbury Tor, managed by the National Trust, stands proudly above the town of Glastonbury and all else around.
-It is 518ft high and is topped by the 15th century roofless St Michael's Tower and linked to Arthurian legend.
+The striking Glastonbury Tor, managed by the National Trust, stands proudly above the town of Glastonbury and dominates the local landscape.
+It is 518ft high, and is topped by the 15th century roofless St Michael's Tower and also linked to Arthurian legend.
 It is mentioned in Celtic mythology and has other spiritual associations.
-The conical hilltop offers spectacular sunrises and sunset with wonderful views across the marshy Somerset Levels.
+The conical hilltop offers spectacular sunrises and sunsets with wonderful views across the marshy Somerset Levels.

 Local Places to Visit:

-The famed ancient holy well is surrounded by beautiful gardens, orchards and is a living sacred sanctuary.
-For over 2,000 this has been a popular place where visitors gather to drink the waters and find solace, quiet healing, peace and inspiration.
-It is located nestling in the Vale of Avalon between Chalice Hill and the famous Glastonbury Tor.
+The famed ancient holy well is surrounded by beautiful gardens and orchards, and is a living sacred sanctuary.
+For over 2,000 years this has been a popular place where visitors gather to drink the waters.
+They find solace, quiet healing, peace and inspiration.
+It nestles in the Vale of Avalon between Chalice Hill and the famous Glastonbury Tor.

 Glastonbury Abbey & Museum